smoshy314/lesson-19-graph-applications/index.md

 # First Problem Title

 **Informal Description**:
-As the head of transportation at the University of Delaware, you have been tasked with installing charging stations for the new electric bus system.
-Given a map of the UD electrical grid, where each node represents a building's substation and each edge represents a transmission line, determine if the new charging stations for the electric buses will draw power from every university building by performing a depth first search.
+As the newest volunteer for University of Delaware's electric bus program, you are given a graph representing the order of bus stops you must make depending on which charging station you start from, where each node represents a stop (including charging stations) and the edges represent the order in which you must make the stops which the edge connects.
+By applying a depth first search, create a topological sort of the graph to determine the sequence of stops you must make from every possible charging station.

 > **Formal Description**:
 >
 > - Input:
 > - Output:

-**Graph Problem/Algorithm**: [DFS/BFS/SSSP/APSP/MST]
+**Graph Problem/Algorithm**: DFS

 **Setup code**: